julienlevasseur/Profiler/README.md

 staging
 ```

-With `showRepoSourceInList: True`, every profile held by a remote repository
-(consul, ssm, vault) is suffixed with that repository's name, which is useful
+On, every profile held by a remote backend is suffixed with that backend's name
-when the same profile name exists in more than one of them.
+— useful when the same profile name exists in more than one.
 Local profiles are
 never suffixed:

 ```bash